 PRIVATE PARTS

-y James M. Schmidt
+by James M. Schmidt

 The Civil War News – “Medical Department” – January 2006

 “Case 1060: Wounded by a ball in the left of the scrotum, passing backward and wounding the testis, urethra, and rectum.
 The man was taken from the field on the second day after the fight and a catheter could not be passed.
 The urethra, near the bulb was laid open, and urine escapes through the scrotum and a greater portion of it comes by the anus.
 Gum-elastic catheter finally passed into the bladder but dispensed with after fistula closed and some phosphatic deposition.
-Right testis gone; persistent urethral fistula; incontinence of urine and severe pain on exercise; occasional discharges of matter from urethra and rectum; disability total.”
+Right testis gone; persistent urethral fistula; incontinence of urine and severe pain on exercise; occasional discharges of matter from urethra and rectum; disability total.”by James M. Schmidt

 The above reports, by Surgeon A.H.
 Agard and a pension examiner, on a 21-year old private from the 8th Ohio Infantry wounded during the Battle of Cold Harbor, June 3, 1864, give graphic and grim witness to the debilitating nature of urethral wounds suffered by soldiers during the American Civil War.
 Although generally not as fatal when compared to wounds of the chest or abdomen, urethral injuries were very troublesome for surgeons to treat and survivors dealt with serious and painful consequences – physical and emotional - for the rest of their lives.